oicr-gsi/xenoclassify-workflow/README.md

  * Running Xenoclassify workflow

- Xenoclassify aligns data to host and graft genomes using imported bwaMem workflow and then classify reads depending on their alignment scores.
+ Xenoclassify aligns data to host and graft genomes using imported bwaMem (or star) workflow and then classify reads depending on their alignment scores.
+ In the case of STAR we support multi-lane data.
+WG/EX/TS data are going to be aligned as single-lane data only.

  Sort bam files by read name